sotoon/iam-client/README.md

 - Internal Mock Object in the library

 ## Support Notes
-- Please don't hesitate to give any type of feedback to maintaienrs!
+- Please don't hesitate to give any type of feedback to maintainers!

 ## External Links